Zebrogalka/rsschool-cv/cv.md

 CV
 ===
+---
-1. Колчев А.А.
+1. Kolchau A.A.
 2. mail - wildikos@gmail.com
-3. Навыки - гугление
+3. skills - googling
-4. Опыт работы в около-IT сфере - отсутсвует
-5. Образование БГПУ им. М.Танка - соц. педагогика \ практическая психология
+4. IT work expirience - N/A
+5. Education -BSPU after M.Tank social pedagogy and practical psychology in education
-6. Английский - pre-intermediate (субъективно)
+6. English - pre-intermediate (IMHO)
+---